I-am-Rudi/WritersCrucible/README.md

 the editor.
 It's built on the principle that consistent, measurable progress is the key to completing large writing projects.

-Check the extenson's marketplace page :
+Check the extension's marketplace page :
 [Writer's Crucible on Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=I-am-Rudi.writers-crucible)

 This extension lives in your status bar, providing at-a-glance feedback on your progress without interrupting your workflow.